zzzprojects/docs/dynamic-linq.net/pages/getting-started/08-expression-language.md

 In Dynamic Expression API, the expression language provides a simple and convenient way of writing expressions that can be parsed into LINQ expression trees.

  - The language supports most of the constructs of expression trees, but it is not a complete query or programming language.
- - It is designed to be familiar to C#, VB, and SQL users, that’s why some operators are present in multiple forms, such as `&&` and `and`.
+ - It is designed to be familiar to C#, VB, and SQL users, that's why some operators are present in multiple forms, such as `&&` and `and`.

 ## Constants